sinclairzx81/typebox/readme.md

 ## Types

 TypeBox types are JSON schema fragments that can be composed into more complex types.
-Each fragment is structured such that a JSON schema compliant validator can assert values the same way TypeScript will statically assert a type.
-TypeBox provides a set of Standard types which are used to create specification compliant JSON schema as well as an Extended type set used to create schematics for constructs native to JavaScript.
+Each fragment is structured such that a JSON schema compliant validator can runtime assert a value the same way TypeScript will statically assert a type.
+TypeBox provides a set of Standard types which are used create JSON schema compliant schematics as well as an Extended type set used to create schematics for constructs native to JavaScript.

 <a name='types-standard'></a>